bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:50:33

-Jorge Carrasco For towers, it's tricky, actually.
+For towers, it's tricky, actually.
-Because people tend to think that the storage will be 01, because the only thing you have to store is the last update.
+Because people tend to think that the storage will be O(1), because the only thing you have to store is the last update.
 And that's not true.
 So it could be true, but then you have privacy leaks.
 And that's something I used to think too, because that's what it's normally known, let's say, across the community.